I've already had a martini, and the pizza is on the way.

 I'm close, but not in the home stretch yet.
 Two things are happening tonight (after pizza): vegetable prep for the stuffing and sweet potatoes.

 For the sweet potatoes: Peel 3 big sweet potatoes.
 Slice into thin slices.
+(You can buy them already peeled and sliced now, which means civilization is still making progress.)
 Butter a 9" X 13" baking pan or spray it with some "no-stick" stuff.
 Now put a layer of sweet potato slices in the pan and sprinkle with lemon juice, brown sugar, salt, and paprika.
 Dot with butter.
 Repeat until pan is full and/or you run out of sweet potatoes.
 I usually get four layers out of it.
 Cover pan with foil and put in the refrigerator.
 You'll bake them tomorrow, still covered with foil, at 350 degrees, for about 45 minutes to an hour.
 After the sweet potatoes are baked, pull them out of the oven and cover them with marshmallows, which my kids insist upon.
 Then put them back in the oven and bake, uncovered, until the marshmallows are bubbly and browned.

 That's it!
 Go get your beauty sleep.